 The West Wing believes its bargaining position is strong.
 Aides point to Biden’s high poll numbers and the popularity of his proposals, all while believing that they have the option of muscling the infrastructure plan to passage under special budget reconciliation rules that require only a party-line vote.

 But there is a growing sense of urgency within the White House and among Democrats.
-After a burst of legislative accomplishments, including the COVID-19 relief bill, the pace has slowed dramatically.
+After a burst of legislative accomplishment, including the sweeping COVID relief bill, the pace has slowed dramatically.
 And the future may hinge on a few select senators.

 After Biden was elected on the heels of a campaign promise to work with Republicans, the White House has been quick to defend his bipartisan record of accomplishment.